debiki/talkyard/README.md

 Log messages, and plain text messages sent back to the browser, start with `TyM` if it's an info message, and `TyE` if it's an error.
 Like, `"Started.
 [TyMSTARTED]"` (a log message).

-These messsage codes helps you instantly find the relevat source code, if there's an error message anywhere.
+These message codes helps you instantly find the relevat source code, if there's an error message anywhere.
 Otherwise, it can be terribly annoying, when the browser says "Not found", and you have no idea where that message comes from.
 For example, Nginx didn't find a location handler?
 Or a user is missing?
 Or a page?
 Or a post?